anishrana2001/Prometheus/09 How to remove tools/Lab.md

-### On Workernode1 , uninstall the Prometheus HA server.
+## 02. Uninstall the Prometheus HA server from Workernode1.
 ###
 ### A simple script has been developed to uninstall this Prometheus HA server.
 In this script,
 #### It first stop the Prometheus service.